Probe of nonprofit halts millions in HIV, COVID research funds at Cook County Health

 “I am concerned about the research, and I’m concerned about my job, but really, I worry for my patients,” said the researcher.
 “Over the course of a clinical trial that lasts months or years, you really get to know them and their stories, and many of them really need this kind of care that they can’t get, sometimes literally, anywhere else.”

-Hektoen has handled grant-funded research, including landmark trials of AIDS medications, that were run through the CORE Center, Pickett said.
-Hospitals and public health organizations often will partner with a “fiscal agent” to manage the rigorous record-keeping required by government agencies.
+Hektoen has served as a “fiscal agent” to manage finances for grant-funded research, including landmark trials of AIDS medications, that were run through the CORE Center, Pickett said.
+Hospitals and public health organizations often will partner with a university or outside organization to manage the rigorous record-keeping required by government agencies.

 Staff from a law firm hired by the county removed some files from a few grant-funded programs over the summer but have not interviewed any of the staff working on those programs, a researcher said.
 Had investigators identified issues that threatened the health of research patients, authorities would have been notified within days of the discovery, Pickett said.